How early photography changed the world

 "The beginning of photography in the 19th century changed the world," explained exhibition curator, Diane Waggoner, in a phone interview.
 "You can draw a through-line from that to how we use photography today.
 You see the same impulses."

 Organized chronologically and by theme, "The Eye of the Sun" travels from 1840s work by William Henry Fox Talbot, an inventor and early photography pioneer, through to pictures taken by Kodak's first snapshot camera in the late 1880s.
+Talbot "experimented with photography serving as a document, and as an artistic picture," said Waggoner.

-"William Henry Fox Talbot experimented with photography serving as a document, and as an artistic picture," said Waggoner, highlighting a series of Talbot's images from Niagara Falls.
-"He would photograph (subjects) from behind, and that would be your souvenir to prove you were there.
+Other early photographers, like Platt D. Babbitt, would continue to explore the multiple functions of the medium.
+Referencing a series of Babbitt's images from Niagara Falls, Waggoner said, "He would photograph (subjects) from behind, and that would be your souvenir to prove you were there.

 "Today, people are holding up their iPhones, saying, 'Hey, I was there!'" she added.